gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## Assumptions {#Assumptions}

-In this document it is assumed that SCTP-AUTH provides periodic rekeying it is also assumed that the rfc4895 has been reworked, that is all the security related issues found so far are fixed.
+In this document it is assumed that SCTP-AUTH is provided with periodic rekeying by periodic usage the mechanism for DTLS rekeying and re-authentication defined in this document.
+It is also assumed that SCTP-AUTH specification {{RFC4895}} has been updated to address most of the issues.

 The current rfc4895 has been identified as weak in the following parts: